-No, not another perky and patronising article about how great slave labour is for your CV (!).
+No, this is not another perky and patronising article about how great unpaid labour is for your CV.
 Instead, Graduate Fog shows you lots of clever way to make sure your placement works for you — not just them.

 You spent thousands getting your degree — and now you have to work for free?
-We agree that the situation sucks — which is why this isn’t yet another perky and patronising article about how “Work experience can be a great way in to your dream industry!” (offending publications, you know who you are).
+We agree that the situation sucks — which is why this isn’t yet another annoying article about how “Work experience can be a great way in to your dream industry!”

 WHY INTERNSHIPS HAPPEN

 ‘I have a good degree yet I have to work for free — how can this be right?’